 | Custom domain training | No (fixed lexicon) | No (fixed lexicon) | Yes | Yes (fine-tuning) |

-Accuracy figures come from benchmarks on the TweetEval sentiment dataset and Sentiment140.
-Actual performance on your specific data will vary based on domain, language mix, and the proportion of ambiguous or sarcastic text.
+Accuracy figures come from benchmarks on the TweetEval dataset and Sentiment140.
+Real performance on your data will vary with domain, language mix, and the share of ambiguous or sarcastic text.

 Common Pitfalls and Edge Cases